digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

           A Int

-Below, the variant on the right is **not** a valid upgrade of the variant on the left because it changes the type of ``B``’s argument from ``Text`` to ``Bool``. ``Bool`` is not a valid upgrade of ``Text``.
+Below, the variant on the right is **not** a valid upgrade of the variant on the left because it changes the type of ``B``'s argument from ``Text`` to ``Bool``. ``Bool`` is not a valid upgrade of ``Text``.

 .. list-table::